-As the Ranking Member of the House Armed Services Committee (HASC), I have consistently worked to ensure that our veterans receive the benefits and treatment they deserve for their years of faithful service.
+As the Chairman of the House Armed Services Committee (HASC), I have consistently worked to ensure that our veterans receive the benefits and treatment they deserve for their years of faithful service.
 These benefits are critical for veterans, retirees, and their dependents, as well as those who are considering a career in the military.
 It is Congress’ responsibility to provide access to quality benefits, assistance programs, and medical treatment upon separation from the Armed Forces.

 Since news of deeply troubling Department of Veterans Affairs (VA) issues at the VA hospital in Phoenix, AZ broke in 2014, I have carefully followed the developments and ongoing national discussion about how care for our veterans must significantly improve, and have engaged both constituents and organizations that work closely with veterans to hear their concerns.
 A number of issues remain at the VA, including at the VA Puget Sound Health Care System (VAPSHCS).
 I am in constant contact with leadership at VAPSHCS to ensure that the voices of veterans from the District I represent are heard.
 The questions, concerns, and feedback I receive from patients, volunteers, and others helps to make sure that continued improvements are made, and that the VAPSHCS is a valuable resource for our veterans in our community.